 11. The workload appears in the Workloads list.

-12. Access the app using the ports you assigned.
+12. Access the app using the IP of your workload cluster.

 Note: For a comprehensive tutorial on deploying app workloads with Rancher, read How to Set Up a Kubernetes Cluster with Rancher.

 S.0 server instances provide a cost-effective dedicated server solution for development projects.
-This tutorial showed you how to utilize an S.0 instance for sandboxing your applications.
+This tutorial showed you how to utilize an S.0 instance to sandbox your applications.